CitrineInformatics/pif-documentation/docs/schema_definition/common/Property.md

 ## Description

 A property is a single measured or observed characteristic or response of a system.
-Exactly one of `scalars`, `vectors`, or `matrices` should be set.
+Exactly one of `scalars`, `vectors`, `matrices`, or `files` should be set.
 Any applied conditions should be stored under the `conditions` field.
 Two-dimensional data can be stored by setting, for example, _N_ (> 1) values in the `scalars` field along with a condition that contained _N_ values in its `scalars` field.

 ## Fields